TheAcharya/csv2notion-neo/README.md

 Originally, we developed [csv2notion](https://github.com/vzhd1701/csv2notion) to address the lack of advanced importing support for `*.csv` files in [Notion](https://notion.so).
 We took inspiration from [Airtable](https://www.airtable.com)’s [CSV import extension](https://support.airtable.com/docs/csv-import-extension).

-**CSV2Notion Neo** was created as a spin-off project to address inactivity in the original repository and maintain compatibility with Notion.
-As Notion changes or updates its backend API periodically, we aim to fix, update and add new features to the tool in a timely manner.
-Any dependent tools or project that relied on [csv2notion](https://github.com/vzhd1701/csv2notion), can use our **CSV2Notion Neo** tool interchangeably requiring additional augments.
+**CSV2Notion Neo** was developed as a successor to the original project, which has since been abandoned, to ensure continued compatibility with Notion’s evolving backend API.
+As Notion periodically updates its architecture, we are committed to maintaining, enhancing, and expanding the tool with timely fixes and new features.
+Any projects or tools previously reliant on [csv2notion](https://github.com/vzhd1701/csv2notion) can seamlessly transition to **CSV2Notion Neo**, requiring only minimal adjustments.

 ## System Requirements